OpenSpeleo/SpeleoDB-Ariane-Plugin/README.md

 - Automatic project assignment and UI control enabling/disabling
 - Runs on background thread with UI updates on JavaFX thread

-**4. `tryAcquireProjectLock()` - Simple Boolean**
-- Simplified interface for cases requiring only boolean result
-- Perfect for tests and simple conditional logic

 #### **🎯 Benefits Achieved**

 **Code Reduction**: